 Some decision variables are known (decision input) and some of them are unknown (decision output).
 A decision may consist of other decisions (subdecisions).
 To execute a decision means to assign values to unknown decision variables in such a way that satisfies the decision rules.
-This approach corresponds to the oncoming OMG standard known as "DMN".
+This approach corresponds to the OMG standard known as "DMN" (Decision Model and Notation).

-OpenRules® applies a top-down approach to decision modeling.
-This means that we usually start with the definition of a Decision and not with rules or data.
-Only then we will define decision tables, a glossary, and then data.
+OpenRules[®] applies a top-down approach to decision modeling.
+This means that you usually start with the definition of a Decision and not with rules or data.
+Only then you will define decision tables and then put related variables into a glossary.
+After you define a top-level decision, you may want to specify test data wit expected results even before you specify the actual decision logic.
 Here is an example of a Decision:

 Decision DeterminePatientTherapy

 Decisions Execute Decision Tables

-Define Medication := DefineMedication()
+Define Medication DefineMedication

-Define Creatinine Clearance := CalculateCreatinineClearance()
+Define Creatinine Clearance CalculateCreatinineClearance

-Define Dosing := DefineDosing()
+Define Dosing DefineDosing

-Check Drug Interaction := WarnAboutDrugInteraction()
+Check Drug Interaction WarnAboutDrugInteraction

-Here the decision "DeterminePatientTherapy" consists of four sub-decisions:
+The decision "DeterminePatientTherapy" consists of four sub-decisions:

-• "Define Medication" that is implemented using a decision table "DefineMedication"

-- "Define Creatinine Clearance" that is implemented using a decision table "DefineCreatinineClearance" - "Define Dosing" that is implemented using a decision table "DefineDosing" - "Check Drug Interaction" that is implemented using a decision table "WarnAboutDrugInteraction".
+- "Define Medication" that is implemented using a decision table "DefineMedication" - "Define Creatinine Clearance" that is implemented using a decision table "DefineCreatinineClearance" - "Define Dosing" that is implemented using a decision table "DefineDosing" - "Check Drug Interaction" that is implemented using a decision table "WarnAboutDrugInteraction".

 The table "Decision" has two columns "Decisions" and "Execute Decision Tables" (those are not keywords and you can use any other titles for these columns).
 The first column contains the names of all our sub-decisions - here we can use any combinations of words as decision names.
 The second column contains exact names of decision tables that implement these sub-decisions.
-The decision table names cannot contain spaces or special characters (except for "underscore") and they should always be preceded by ":=", which indicates the decision tables will actually be executed by the OpenRules® engine.
+The decision table names cannot contain spaces or special characters (except for "underscore").